Daneality/3D-Wireframe-Viewer-FDF-/README.md

 # FDF
-FdF is a 3D Wireframe Viewer written on plane C. (macOS is only supported)
+FdF is a 3D Wireframe Viewer written on plain C. (only macOS supported)

 ## Usage